rfo909/CFT/README.md

 Favourite functionality is stored as library scripts, for reuse later.

+Works on both Windows and Linux.

+## Proper recursive-descent parser

-CFT is written from scratch in Java, implementing a tokenizer and a custom recursive-descent parser, that creates a tree structure, which is then executed.
+CFT is written from scratch in Java, implementing a fast tokenizer and a custom recursive-descent parser, that creates a tree structure, which is then executed.

+It of course implements normal precedence rules for expressions, so that 2+3*5 correctly becomes 17, not not 25!